eugenioLR/ImageEvolution/README.md

 - reference_img: path to a reference image, preferably located in "./references".
 - display: show the current progress.
 - verbose: show aditional information on the console.

+I got the idea from https://github.com/antirez/shapeme and I have plans to implement this with triangles in the same way as well.